Visit The Peanuts in Santa Rosa

 Visitors to Santa Rosa may be surprised to see the many larger-than-life statues of Snoopy around town, plus statues of Charlie Brown, Woodstock and Lucy.
 That's because cartoonist Schulz (also known as "Sparky") lived and worked in Santa Rosa from 1969 until his death in 2000, claiming Sonoma County as inspiration to fuel his international comic strip.
 In tribute, The City of Santa Rosa enlisted local artists to honor his talent with dozens of character statues, all individually decorated.

-So beloved is the gang that the Santa Rosa Airport is official titled the Charles M. Schulz–Sonoma County Airport, with its own bronze sculptures, and a logo featuring Snoopy in World War I flying ace attire atop his Sopwith Camel (his doghouse, but he can dream).
+So beloved is the gang that the Santa Rosa Airport is officially titled the Charles M. Schulz–Sonoma County Airport, with its own bronze sculptures, and a logo featuring Snoopy in World War I flying ace attire atop his Sopwith Camel (his doghouse, but he can dream).

 Children love Peanuts.
 But Peanuts has a forever place in most adults' hearts, too, as they grew up following Lucy's unrequited love affair with Schroeder, and Pig Pen's impossible attempts to stay clean.
 No matter the age, everyone finds fascination at the Charles M. Schulz Museum (2301 Hardies Lane, Santa Rosa, 707-579-4452), which spans 8,000 square feet of whimsy and art, including about 7,000 original cartoons, the largest collection in the world.
 Exhibitions are constantly changing, focusing on different themes in the Peanuts cartoons.

 There's a re-creation of Sparky's studio featuring the artist's very own drawing board, a 100-seat theater that shows animated Peanuts specials, and "Morphing Snoopy," a 43-layer wood piece created by Japanese artist Yoshiteru Otani that follows Snoopy's evolution from a springer-type canine on all four legs, to the upright beagle with a rich fantasy life that we all know and adore today.